sadhav16/Event-Track/README.md

 ## Simulate All Events (GET)

-**To simulate all events and add contestants, use the following endpoint:**
+**To simulate all events and award contestants, use the following endpoint:**

 `GET /api/hart/simulateall`